medikoo/deferred/README.md

 <a name="concept-promise-creatingresolved" />
 #### Creating resolved promises

 With `deferred` function you may create initially resolved promises.
-It may make no sense at first glance but it's useful in for example function that is supposed to return promise, but have it's return value already available

 ```javascript
 var promise = deferred(1);